English

 Librarian, Institut Cartogràfic i Geològic de Catalunya

-With the support of the Consortium of University Libraries of Catalunya (CSUC), who were already evaluating CONTENTdm®, the antique maps and aerial photographs were the first two ICGC collections to be created and published on the CBUC site.
-Following the publication of these two collections, the ICGC found that CONTENTdm allowed them to make an online catalog of maps and images, digitize them for the future incorporate metadata that they had from other systems, and search and retrieve multilevel, geo-referenced documents.
+With the support of the Consortium of University Services of Catalunya (CSUC), who were already evaluating CONTENTdm®, the antique maps and aerial photographs were the first two ICGC collections to be created and published on the CSUC site.
+Following the publication of these two collections, the ICGC found that CONTENTdm allowed them to make an online catalog of maps and images, digitize them for the future, incorporate metadata that they had from other systems, and search and retrieve multilevel, geo-referenced documents.

 ICGC staff established a new and easy process to catalog and digitize the material and then export metadata and then upload it to the server.
 The catalog went live in 2007, and so far, the institution has seen their mission achieved.
 They have also signed agreements with other public and private institutions to scan and display their old maps in the ICGC digital library, so that more people are able to view these hidden gems.